tokens-studio/figma-plugin/token-transformer/README.md

 Converts tokens from Figma Tokens to something Style Dictionary can read, removing any math operations or aliases, only resulting in raw values.

 ## How to use
+Install (either globally or local)
+`npm install token-transformer -g`

-`npm run token-transformer input output sets excludes`
+`node token-transformer input output sets excludes`

-`npm run token-transformer input.json output.json global,dark,components global`
+`node token-transformer input.json output.json global,dark,components global`

 ## Parameters
 Input: Filename of input